thequietlife/CTI-101/assets/security architecture.md

 * 🔎 **Threat Hunting** - To reduce the times taken to be aware of an attack
 * 💡 Proactive
-* 🤓 Experience & 🤔 Instinct of an experienced cybersecurity analyst
+* 🤓 Experience & 🤔 instinct (gut feel) of an experienced cybersecurity analyst
 * ❔ Comes up with a hypothesis based on the above, e.g. What would someone go after?
 How would they attack us?
 What would they do?
 Looking at other attacks for insights
 * 🛠️ Using tools like SIEM, XDR etc
 * 🔦 Look for searches, IOCs